Advantages of the Heat2Power-Engine

 Optimized equipment requirements

-• The Heat2Power-Engine is an impressively simple design, relying on a clear, modular structure with just a few core components.
+• The Heat2Power-Engine is an impressively simple design, relying on a clear, modular structure with just a few key components.

 • The amount of equipment required is minimal – without complex auxiliary components such as turbochargers, valve trains, or elaborate cooling circuits.